Arndt Wigger: Career

 Wigger studied the Irish language under Hans Hartmann in the 1960s at the University of Hamburg.
 He taught general linguistics at the University of Wuppertal until 2009.
 After completing a thesis entitled Nominalformen im Conamara-Irischen in 1970, he published many other studies, especially on Modern Irish.
 Following his thesis, he worked at the Dublin Institute for Advanced Studies in the school of Celtic Studies.
 In addition, he has published many Irish texts based on sound recordings.
-He revised the German edition of the Gaelic textbook Lehrbuch der irischen Sprache, with Mícheál Ó Siadhail (1980).
+He revised the German edition of the Irish-language textbook Lehrbuch der irischen Sprache, with Mícheál Ó Siadhail (1980).

-He joined two research initiatives, one on Gaelic dialects (1995–2000) and one on the Irish language (2005–2008), funded by Deutsche Forschungsgemeinschaft (the German Research Foundation).
+He joined two research initiatives, one on dialects in Irish (1995–2000) and one on the Irish language (2005–2008), funded by Deutsche Forschungsgemeinschaft (the German Research Foundation).
 It was at Wigger's initiative that the SKSK, (Studienhaus für Keltische Sprachen und Kulturen) was established.

 In 2012, he made a film for TG4 about his former teacher Hans Hartman, a man who recorded many native Irish speakers in Connemara in the late 1930s and broadcast Nazi propaganda in Gaelic from Germany during World War II.
 Wigger says in the film that he had high regard for Hartman as a teacher, but he would have abandoned him on the spot had he known that Hartman was a former member of the Nazi Party.

 Wigger has been instrumental in bringing to the attention of Irish academics and researchers the importance of general-register speech (as opposed to high-register speech, as found in traditional storytelling and other such genres).